 The first marketing email was sent to roughly 400 potential customers in 1974.
 The story goes, the 400 recipients were converted into $13 million in sales.
-That claim isn’t SPAM, it’s just nowhere near as easy these days to send that little and sell so much.
+It’s just nowhere near as easy these days to send that little and sell so much.
 So how can you make your email acquisition and conversion efforts easier?

 First things first, what’s your plan?
 Have you assessed your current email efforts and goals?
 Starting with a base plan is a solid way to map out the best options and weed out what has the least return.
 One way many marketers map out the path from obtaining subscribers to turning those email recipients into customers is through an “email conversion funnel.”